 Next up is to add the target stimuli:

-Note that we added $time in the Text field but also changed from “constant” to “set every frame.”
+We added $time in the Text field but also changed from “constant” to “set every frame.”
 This is because this variable will be the time counting (i.e., the target).
-Here we will also change the color of the counter to the color red by clicking on the Appearance tab.
+Here we will also change the color of the counter to red by clicking on the Appearance tab.
 We change the Foreground Color to red:

 The next thing to do is to add a keyboard component to collect the responses: